 The bulk of this movie takes place inside Joel’s mind as he battles to preserve his fading memories of Clementine.
 The result is a movie that may be set in the near-future, but is an unerringly accurate and realistic portrayal of one man’s descent into the abyss of depression.

-Despite the film’s dark material, action ends with Joel and Clementine meeting again and agreeing to give things another go, so ultimately there’s a positive message ideal for anyone who thinks there is no end to depression and no hope of a better future.
+Despite the film’s dark material, the action ends with Joel and Clementine meeting again and agreeing to give things another go, so ultimately there’s a positive message ideal for anyone who thinks there is no end to depression and no hope of a better future.

 6) Little Miss Sunshine